enjkvbej/flutter_long_list/README.md

 prvider.list[id].removeItem(id, index); // remove item
 ```

+* data must have Clone method.

-2. If you want use exposure listener, only add exposureCallback as:
+### 2. If you want use exposure listener, only add exposureCallback

 ```dart
 LongList<T>(